priscillashamin12/learning-ReactJS/README.md

 - **Chapter 8 - Let's get Classy -** Class Based Components
 - **Chapter 9 - Optimizing our App -** Custom Hook
 - **Chapter 10 - React Styling -** SCSS Vs CSS, Tailwind CSS Framework
+- **Chapter 11 - Data is the new Oil -** Props drilling and UseContext Hook
+- **Chapter 12 - Let's build our Store -** Redux - When a button is clicked, it dispatches an action which call a reducer function which in turn updates the slice of reduce store after which the selector subscribes and automatically updates the UI
+- **Chapter 13 - Time for the test -** Unit testing using React testing Library (Jest)

 ## Folder Structure
 **Coding assignment**: The folder coding assignment contains a working assignment code which can be run in browser.